azdavis/millet/docs/errors.md

   \ in the continuations."
 ```

 String literals permit the sequence `\...\`, where `...` represents 1 or more whitespace characters.
-Whitespace is space, tab, newline, and vertical tab.
 The sequence is ignored.
 We dub such sequences "string continuations", since they are often used to "continue" strings across lines.

 ```sml
 (* ok *)